powellquiring/iww/README.md

 # iww
 ibm cli with a world wide view of resources, list (ls), remove (rm)
-## iww install
+## iww plugin install
-The [latest](https://github.com/powellquiring/iww/releases/tag/latest) release are probably good.
-They are versioned so look it up first and copy/paste.

-Install plugin into ibmcloud cli
+The [latest](https://github.com/powellquiring/iww/releases/tag/latest) release are probably good copy/paste one of the strings below to install the plugin into ibmcloud cli

 On a windows:
 ```